m-khodabakhsh/DistillQPP/teacher/README.md

-The teacher model (PreTTR ranker) will be saved in this directory.
+The source model (PreTTR ranker) will be saved in this directory.